-We took a tricycle to the jump-off point.
 We were accompanied by guides and a dog named Pochi — who is admittedly the best trekker among us.

-Our first destination: Talay Falls.
+Our first destination was Talay Falls.

 It takes 30 minutes of trekking to get to Talay Falls.
 The trail is easy enough — it starts with concrete stairs and then proceeds right through the forest.